Samyakjnz/VR_Project1_SamyakJain_IMT2022071/README.md

 | **Region Growing**    | 0.3997   | 0.5365     |
 | **Otsu’s Thresholding** | 0.3156   | 0.4430     |

+- Dice Score emphasizes similarity and is computed as (2 × Intersection) / (Total Area of Both Sets).
+- IoU (Intersection over Union) is computed as Intersection / Union, making it more sensitive to small overlaps.
+- We have calculated both of them to accurately measures the performance of our methods

 ##### **Region Growing Method**
 - Achieved **higher accuracy**, with an IoU of **0.3997** and a Dice score of **0.5365**.
 - Adaptive to local intensity variations but **sensitive to tolerance selection**.